During the design time, Processor Expert performs instant checking

 for required peripheral features such as word width and stop bit for

+serial channel, pull resistor for I/O pin and others.
 In some timer beans you can choose if you want to use only a part of

 the timer (compare register) or an entire timer.
 If you select the entire